kaliturin/BlackList/README.md

 Features:

-- Managing the Blacklist - to block numbers from this list.
+- Managing the Blacklist - to block phone numbers.
-- Managing the Whitelist - to exclude blocking of numbers from this list.
+- Managing the Whitelist - to exclude phone numbers from blocking.
-- Reading the Contacts and SMS lists of your phone - to block numbers not included in these lists.
+- Reading the Contacts and SMS lists of your phone - to block phone numbers not included in these lists.
 - Blocking of private/anonymous numbers.
 - Different ways of comparing blocked numbers (equality, by fragment, etc.).
 - Recording of the event log - the history of blocked calls and SMS (with saving the texts).